trenA94/r5_modded_strafing_dummies/README.md

 Replaced Tile Frenzy with recording of your movement during Strafing Dummy challenge.

 Unzip and place platform folder into r5 directory.

+NOTE: This will never be a replacement for real human strafes, so don't use this as a replacement for normal 1v1s.